betyvelavi/data-portfolio/README.md

 # 🚀 Welcome to My Data Science Journey!

-Hello there!
-I'm Beatriz, a passionate data scientist fresh out of the academic realm with a shiny new master's degree in Applied Statistics and Data Science. 🎓 Armed with a blend of R and Python, I'm on a mission to extract meaningful insights from data and tell compelling stories through analytics.
+Hello!
+I'm Beatriz, a passionate data scientist with a master's degree in Applied Statistics and Data Science.
+I am knowledgeable in R and Python, and I enjoy indulging in data and use to help people and build stories.

 ## About Me:
 - Master's in Applied Statistics and Data Science
-- Aspiring Data Scientist & Storyteller
+- Aspiring Data Scientist
-- Skilled in R, Python, and on the SQL learning curve
+- Skilled in R, Python, and SQL
-- Passionate about astronomy
+- Passionate about astronomy and curious about everything and anything.

 ## Certifications in Progress:
 - Google Data Analythics Professional Certificate
 - IBM Data Engineering Professional Certificate

 ## What to Expect:
-Delve into my repository to discover a varied array of data projects capturing my academic journey, including those accomplished during my Master's Degree using R and Python.
+In this repository, you can encounter a collections of data projects capturing my academic journey.
+These include projects I have worked during my free time and those accomplished during my Master's Degree.
+Main tools I used were R and Python.

 I am currently in the process of reformatting and refining these projects, ensuring they align with the latest techniques and best practices in the ever-evolving field of data science.
 Additionally, join me on my ongoing exploration of SQL as I weave this new skill into the fabric of my data science narrative.

 ## Highlighted Projects: